 Step 1: Signing Up

 Setting up a new profile is super simple.
 Head here and enter your email address, password, business name, website, and business category.

 Changing an existing account into a business account is also super simple.
 Click the Convert your existing account button and then complete the steps as above.

-Next up, you need to create your profile, under settings.
-Upload a profile photo (165 x 165), fill in the about you section, add your business location, turn on your notifications and connect to your other social networks.
+Next up, you need to create your profile, which you can find under settings.
+Upload a profile photo (165 x 165), fill in the about you section, add your business location, turn on your notifications, and connect to your other social networks.